alirussel/magento2-resize-category-image/README.md

   * Download
   * Extract files
   * In your Magento 2 root directory create folder app/code/Ali/Rimage
-  * Copy files and folders from archive to that folder
+  * Copy files and folders from the archive to that folder
-  * In command line, using "cd", navigate to your Magento 2 root directory
+  * In the command line, using "cd", navigate to your Magento 2 root directory
   * Run the commands:
 	```
 	php bin/magento setup:upgrade